holingher/RPi_CAN_Object/README.md

 ### Hardware
 - Raspberry Pi 4/5 (recommended) or compatible SBC
 - CAN bus interface (optional, for real CAN communication)
-- Display (HDMI, LCD, or touchscreen)
+- Display (HDMI, LCD, or touchscreen) - plan to use LA080WV5-SL01 -> Signal Interface LVDS (1 ch, 8-bit) , 40 pins FPC

 ### Software
 - Python 3.7+